aman-ankur/friend-match-play/memory-bank/productContext.md

-# Product Context: FriendMatch Play
+# Product Context: Cards Against Maturity

 ## Core Concept

-FriendMatch Play is a web-based party game designed for two players to test how well they know each other's personalities, opinions, and preferences through various question-based game modes.
+Cards Against Maturity is a web-based party game designed for two players to test how well they know each other's personalities, opinions, and preferences through various question-based game modes.

 ## Target Audience